mmeendez8/mmeendez8.github.io/_posts/2024-08-25-mot-tracking-metrics.md

 Where:

 - **IDTP** (ID True Positive): The number of correctly identified detections
-- **IDFP** (ID False Positive): Tracker hypotheses that don't match any ground truth
+- **IDFP** (ID False Positive): Tracker predictions that don't match any ground truth
 - **IDFN** (ID False Negative): Ground truth trajectories that aren't tracked

 The global assignment is computed using the Hungarian algorithm.
-It pick the best combination between prediction and ground truth for the whole video.
-It is easier to understand by observing the image introduced in HOTA paper:
+It picks the best combination between prediction and ground truth that maximizes IDF1 for the whole video.
+It is easier to understand this by observing the image introduced in HOTA paper:

 <div class="post-center-image" style="max-width: 800px; margin: 0 auto;">
     {% picture pimage /assets/images/fullsize/posts/2024-08-25-mot-tracking-metrics/idf1.png --alt IDF1 metric diagram %}